 The app works worldwide, so regardless of where you are traveling, you can always access a map for your destination and never be lost again.

 We don’t tend to spend a lot of money on food when we travel.
-Even when we stay at resorts, we keep our food budget low to have more of our travel budget to spend on excursions and adventures.
+Even when we stay at resorts, we keep our food budget low to spend more of our travel budget on excursions and adventures.

 Besides the many restaurants on the island, there are also a few different grocery stores to choose from.
 Some are similar to what we have here in the U.S., and others are like a convenience store you would typically see as part of a gas station.

-Although groceries cost a bit more expensive, we expected that since we were on an island.
-Regardless of the cost difference, we still found that we saved a considerable amount of money on food since we prepared our own meals for most of our stay.
+Although groceries cost a bit more, we expected that since we were on an island.
+Regardless of the cost difference, we still found that we saved a considerable amount of money on food since we prepared our meals for most of our stay.

-There are 2 main grocery store chains on the island, Centrum and California Supermarkets.
+There are two main grocery store chains, Centrum and California Supermarkets.
 They are similar to a North American grocery store with their selections, and we recognized many brands that we have here in the U.S.

 We found that the Centrum supermarket was perfect for our needs and we were able to find everything we wanted with little difficulty.
-The biggest struggle we had was with reading labels on packaged meat since they were in Dutch.
-Fortunately, the store has a fresh meat counter to buy chicken, fish, and even hot dogs easily.
+We had the biggest struggle with reading labels on packaged meat since they were in Dutch.
+Fortunately, the store has a fresh meat counter to easily buy chicken, fish, and even hot dogs.

 The one thing we did notice is that some perishable items do not last as long as we expected them to.
-Some items didn’t last, but a few days in the fridge after we purchased them, so we had to replenish a few times throughout the week which got a bit costly.
+Some items didn’t last more than a few days in the fridge after we purchased them, so we had to replenish a few times throughout the week, which got a bit costly.

 Whether you’re headed to Curacao as a cruise ship stop or for a week, knowing what to expect can make the trip all that easier.
 Hopefully, these tips will help you with your travel adventure to Curacao.